AdaSupport/docs/ada-ios-sdk.md

 5. Run script?

 ### Option 2: CocoaPods
 > The Ada EmbedFramework CocoaPod is private.
 In order to use it you must first be added as a collaborator to the EmbedFrameworkSpec repository.
-If you would like access please erase out to an Ada Bot Specialist.
+If you would like access please reach out to an Ada Bot Specialist.

 1. Add the private EmbedFrameworkSpec repo to your local Cocoapods installation with the command:
 ```